vojtechkral/bard/doc/book/templates.md

 template = "html.hbs"
 ```

-... and then run `bard make`. bard will create the template files containing default templates for PDF (TeX) and HTML formats.
+... and then run `bard make`. bard will create missing template files for PDF (TeX) and HTML formats with default content.

-bard uses the [Handlebars](https://handlebarsjs.com/) template language, hence the extension `.hbs`.

 ### The AST

-When rendering, bard passes the entire songbook AST (abstract syntax tree) to the template as JSON objects.
+When rendering, bard passes the entire songbook AST (abstract syntax tree) to a template in a few JSON objects.
 Most notable are the `book` and `songs` objects:

 - `book` is a copy of the `[book]` section in `bard.toml` and contains the book's main title, subtitle and other metadata.
 - `songs` is an array of all the songs in the same order as loaded from the files.
 Each song object contains a title, subtitles (if any), and an array of _blocks_ which make up the content of the song.
 There are several types of blocks, some of which may contain _inlines_.
 There are in turn several types of inlines, such as chords, lyrics, etc.